Hamilton Cycles in Random Graphs: a bibliography: Other Models of Random Graphs

 In the random bipartite graph $G_{n,n,p}$ we have two disjoint sets $A,B$ of size $n$ and each of the $n^2$ possible edges is included with probability $p$.
 Frieze \cite{Fbip} proved that if $p=\frac{\log n+\log\log n+c_n}{n}$ then

 Bollob\'as and Kohayakawa \cite{BoKo} proved a hitting time version and sketched a proof of the extension to $\cA_k$. \begin{Problem} Discuss the number of Hamilton cycles at the hitting time for minimum degree at least two in $G_{n,n,p}$. \end{Problem} \begin{Problem} Discuss the resilience of Hamiltonicity in the context of random bipartite graphs. \end{Problem} Anastos, Frieze and Gao \cite{AFG} consider the Stochastic Block Model where the vertex set $[n]$ is partitioned into disjoint blocks $B_1,B_2,\ldots,B_k, k=O(1)$.
 The edge probabilities are $p$ within blocks and $q$ between blocks.
-They show that under some fairly general conditons on block sizes that Hamiltonicity and minimum degree two are intimately related. \begin{Problem} Consider the random block model where the edge probabilities are $p_{i,j}$ betwen blocks $i,j$ for $1\leq i\leq j\leq k=O(1)$. \end{Problem}
+They show that under some fairly general conditons on block sizes that Hamiltonicity and minimum degree two are intimately related. \begin{Problem} Consider the random block model where the edge probabilities are $p_{i,j}$ betwen blocks $i,j$ for $1\leq i\leq j\leq k=O(1)$. \end{Problem} In the vein of this problem, Johansson \cite{J2020} considered the the case where the probability of an edge between vertices $u,v$ is given by a symmetric matrix $P$.
+Denote this model by $G_{n,P}$.
+This is the ultimate version of the block model where the blocks have size one.
+Usually referred to as the Inhomogeneous model.
+He gives conditions on $P$ and shows under these conditions that w.h.p. $G_{n,P}$ has property $\cA_k$ for $k\geq 1$.
+He also proves hitting time results.